guille1093/zshConfig/README.md

 # zshConfig
-.zshrc personal config file with a number of configured aliases
+## .zshrc personal config file with a number of configured aliases for java node docker and other basic functionality or frecuently used commands